kk-Syuer/kk-Syuer/README.md

 ---

-## 🎯 About Me

-I'm passionate about bridging the gap between AI, robotics, and real-world applications.
-My work focuses on creating systems that are not just technically sound, but also intuitive and useful for people.

 **Recent highlights:**
 - 🤖 ROS 2-based UAV–UGV disaster monitoring with energy-aware coordination
 - 🎯 Deep learning for handwriting recognition (CRNN + BiLSTM)